- Large, kitchen-equipped condos and homes, great for families and big groups

 - Some reports of maintenance issues, like malfunctioning appliances and electronics

 - Some in-room TVs are older models with analog cable

 - Some guests have complained of insects in rooms (common in Florida)

 - Room service operates under limited hours

 Oyster Hotel Review

 A sprawling, meticulously groomed mini-city of a resort with 411 condo-style time-share guest rooms, the Reunion Resort is many things to many people.
-While it is indeed a terrific place for groups -- the Atlanta Braves and Detroit Tigers baseball teams both stay here during spring training -- it's also a popular venue for weddings and it can host big families thanks to ample space in the rooms, which start at 754 square feet.
-A bevy of varied and high-quality dining options, a spa, 54 holes of golf, tennis, kids' activities, and multiple pools (including the most elaborate water park south of Orlando) all work to keep guests on the property -- even if the Disney theme parks are just 15 minutes away by car.
+It's a terrific place for groups -- the Atlanta Braves, Houston Astros, and Detroit Tigers baseball teams stay here during spring training -- and is a popular venue for weddings, golf reunions, corporate retreats, and big families thanks to ample space in the rooms, which start at 700 square feet.
+A bevy of dining options, a spa, 54 holes of golf, tennis, kids' activities, and multiple pools (including the most elaborate water park south of Orlando) all work to keep guests on the property -- even if the Disney theme parks are just 15 to 20 minutes away by car.
 Reunion Resort, along with Innisbrook Resort in Tampa and Hammock Beach Resort in Palm Coast, is part of the Grand Golf Resorts of Florida.

 About 15 minutes south of Disney; a half-hour from Orlando's airport

 Reunion's 2,300 acres are situated just east of Interstate 4, 29 miles southwest of Orlando International Airport and 10 miles south of Disney's Magic Kingdom.
 As at most Orlando resorts, a car is essential, even if it's just used for driving to nearby strip malls, chain restaurants, or the grocery store.